JanneMattila/some-questions-and-some-answers/q&a/aad_enterprise_app_user_assignments.md

   - You can use `User.Read.All` and/or `Group.Read.All` to limit the permission scope
 if that fulfills your requirements
     - Both are typically required since application has to find users and groups from the directory
-  - Higher level permission [Directory.Read.All](https://docs.microsoft.com/en-us/graph/permissions-reference#application-permissions-21) might be needeed if you implement more complex integration scenarios
+  - Higher level permission [Directory.Read.All](https://docs.microsoft.com/en-us/graph/permissions-reference#application-permissions-21) might be needed if you implement more complex integration scenarios

 2. Grant admin consent for above permissions